-The Toyota Gazo0 racing operation – Gazoo is hopelessly lost in translation here, meaning “picture or image” in our admittedly wildly beneficent Japanese language skills – took the 11th pole position in its WEC history, but, more importantly, it is the first pole since Toyota’s home circuit Fuji race in 2014.
+The Toyota Gazo0 racing operation – Gazoo is hopelessly lost in my translation here, meaning “picture or image” in our admittedly wildly deficient Japanese language skills – took the 11th pole position in its WEC history, but, more importantly, it is the first pole since Toyota’s home -circuit Fuji race in 2014.
 (Toyota Finally Wins a WEC Race at 6 Hours of Fuji, and Audi Dumps World Endurance Cup Racing and Le Mans after 18 Years of Success for Boring Formula E?)

 Further down on the starting grid – but in what are equally exciting – if not more competitive racing battles – there were intriguing developments in the other three classes.
-There is a battle royal between multiple manufacturers in the LM GTE Pro class that allow hacks to start our – sometime informed, sometimes woefully deficient – electronic scribbling for the endurance racing season ahead.
-It’s looks to be a great one no matter how badly we cover it.
+There is a battle royal between multiple manufacturers in the LM GTE Pro class that allow us hacks to start our – sometime informed, sometimes woefully deficient – electronic scribbling for the endurance racing season ahead.
+It’s looks to be a great season on the circuits no matter how we cover it.

 Porsche, the reigning world champion team, will start third and fourth today on the grid for the season’s opening race of the FIA World Endurance Championship in Silverstone (GB) with the two 919 Hybrids.

 Porsche claims that for “strategic reasons,” its Le Mans prototypes approach the fast Formula One circuit in Britain with significantly less aerodynamic downforce than the track would require.
-Exec summary – Le Mans is the real race for Porsche, everything else is practice – expensive practice, but some of this is racing psychology.
-The Germans, of course, can afford a difference aerodynamic setup for the English midlands race, but claimed otherwise.
+Exec summary – Le Mans is the real race for Porsche, everything else is practice – expensive practice.
+Some of this is pure racing psychology designed to intimidate others.
+The Germans, of course, can afford a different aerodynamic setup for the English midlands race, but claimed otherwise.
 (Porsche Clinches WEC Manufacturer’s Title at Shanghai)

 Their respective partners – André Lotterer (DE) and Earl Bamber (NZ) – did not drive in the morning session in order – it’s claimed – to help the Porsche LMP Team’s qualifying preparation.
 The third free practice saw the two Porsche 919 Hybrids in P2 (car number 1, 1:40.223 minutes) and P3 (car number 2, 1:40.373 minutes) in good form.